UMAprotocol/UMIPs/UMIPs/umip-add-cryptopunk.md

 # Data Specifications

-All relevant price data is computed using information that can be found on the blockchain.

-* Pre-expiry, the token is valued according to the price that it trades at in the highest volume Uniswap pool.
-* Post-expiry, the token is valued according to a function of the `PunkBought` events published by the CryptoPunks Market contract
+All relevant price data is computed using information that can be found directly on the blockchain.
+The token is valued according to a function of the `PunkBought` events published by the CryptoPunks Market contract

 -----------------------------------------
-- Price identifier name: `uPUNK`
+- Price identifier name: `PUNKETH`
-- Markets & Pairs: Uniswap `uPUNK/ETH`, CryptoPunk Market contract `PunkBought` events
+- Markets & Pairs: CryptoPunk Market contract `PunkBought` events
-- Example price providers: Both Uniswap and `PunkBought` events should be retrieved from on-chain
+- Example price providers: Infura and The Graph include information on CryptoPunk contract events
 - Cost to use: [Infura](https://infura.io/) supports up to 100,000 requests per day for free.
 Information also available on [The Graph](https://thegraph.com/)
 - Real-time price update frequency: Updated every block
 - Historical price update frequency: Updated every block